ankushg/home-cluster/SETUP.md

 ```

-:tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.
+🎉 **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

-## :mega:&nbsp; Post installation
+## 📣 Post installation

 ### Verify ingress